gear-foundation/gear-wiki/docs/gear/distinctive-features.md

 Applications that use delayed messages in their business logic and their source code are shown in the [Program Examples](/examples/prerequisites.mdx) section.
 These include applications such as: [Tamagotchi battle](/examples/Gaming/tamagotchi-battle.md), [VaraTube](/examples/Infra/varatube.md), [Dynamic NFT](/examples/NFTs/dynamic-nft.md).

-## Payless Transactions
+## Gasless and Signlesss Transactions

-Gear Protocol's Payless Transactions feature introduces a groundbreaking concept to the world of Web3, revolutionizing communication within Gear-powered networks and increasing the adoption of decentralized applications, making their ease of use closer to Web2 services and applications.
+Gear Protocol's introduction of gasless transactions, along with signless user interactions, presents a groundbreaking concept in the Web3 sphere.
+This innovation is revolutionizing communication within Gear-powered networks and boosting the adoption of decentralized applications.
+By making their usability comparable to Web2 services and applications, Gear Protocol significantly enhances user experience in the decentralized space.

 This innovative feature empowers actors to issue [vouchers](/api/vouchers.md) that enable specific users to send messages to designated programs without incurring gas fees.
 This paradigm-shifting approach fosters a sponsorship-like environment for users, transforming the way interactions take place in the Web3 ecosystem.

 An example of using vouchers is shown in the [Battleship](/examples/Gaming/battleship.md) game.
-Users without tokens on their balance can make moves by sending messages to a program using a voucher.
+Users without tokens in their balance can interact with a program by sending messages using a voucher, freeing them from the need to sign every transaction when interacting with the blockchain.

-### Understanding Payless Transactions
+### Understanding Gasless Transactions

-At the core of the Payless Transactions feature lies the concept of vouchers.
+At the core of the Gasless Transactions feature lies the concept of vouchers.
 These vouchers are crafted to grant users the ability to send messages to specific programs within the network, all without the burden of gas fees.
 Each voucher comes with a predetermined allocation of gas, empowering users to initiate interactions without worrying about transaction costs.

-### How Payless Transactions Work
+### How Gasless Transactions Work

 1. **Voucher Issuance**: Actors within the Vara Network can issue vouchers, creating a sponsorship mechanism for users.
 These vouchers are tied to specific programs and include a designated gas allocation.